 - Press the seam allowance open.
 Fold up ½” along one raw edge of the loop.

 - Slip the cuff circle back over the open end of your pillowcase body, right sides together, sandwiching the flange between the layers and matching the raw edges.
 Align the cuff’s seam with one of the pillowcase body’s side seams.
 Pin all around.

 - Stitch all around the pillowcase opening, using a ½” seam allowance.

 - Press the seam up towards the pillowcase cuff.
 Re-fold the cuff along the original center crease line.
 This will bring the folded edge of the cuff around to the inside of the pillowcase.
 The folded hem of the cuff should neatly overlap the inside pillowcase/cuff seam.
 Adjust the fold as necessary to insure a clean overlap of the seam allowance all around.

 - Pin in place.
 We pinned first from the inside to insure a good overlap of the seam allowance.
-Then we checked from the right side to make sure everything was straight and the flange was evenly exposed, then we carefully moved the pins from back to front.
+Then we checked from the right side to make sure everything was straight and the flange was evenly exposed, and finally, we carefully moved the pins from back to front.
 The photo below shows a view from both sides.

 - Topstitch ¼” in from the seam – on the right side, to secure the cuff’s hem in place.
 Press well.